i-Dyke/i-Dyke.github.io/content/index.md

 image:
 last-modified:
 ---
+My name is Ian Dyke.

 I'm working to bring humanoids into the real world 🦾!
 Mechanical Engineer by trade, coder by necessity, and roboticist by interest.

-I'm deeply impassioned by the open-source mindset, and always working to...
+I'm deeply impassioned by the open-source mindset, and always working to make design more approachable, accessible, and bring the knowledge to new people.

 Some of the robotics projects I've had the fortune to lead: